zuchunshan/NNparser/readme.md

 1. Different settings of dlrm model

 The setting of dlrm model can be adjusted by changing values of variables at line62-72 in  in //utils//pytools//modellst().
 Please refer to [DLRM](https://github.com/facebookresearch/dlrm) for the details of these variables.

-​	Please note that special network structures and customized operators may not be supported by the tool.
+​Please note that special network structures and customized operators may not be supported by the tool.
 Feel free to join us to extend the functions of the tool.

 ### References: